 Additionally this reveals areas of needed improvement and prevents potentially costly mistakes.

 A MVP not only shows how your audience will respond, but also how you will respond to the product.
 You’ll become intimately familiar with your new product as you map it out on both paper and your computer screen.
 But by creating a tangible product you’ll be able to know whether you can see yourself dedicating more time to your startup idea.
 If you don’t love it you may want to reconsider pouring more of your own blood, sweat, and tears into it.

-To summarize: Take some time for reflection and then begin listing your ideas.
+Take some time for reflection and then begin listing your ideas.
 Force yourself to stop the business of life and allow your brain to go offline.
 Once your mind has a chance to relax, get away and begin brainstorming alone to flush out all your ideas.
 And once you have several ideas begin your market research in order to know whether there’s a need for your idea.
 But don’t allow your new concept to remain an idea.
 Listen to the advice of Nike and “just do it!”
 Stop waiting around and go execute your idea.
 But before you fully commit yourself (and your wallet) to the product, create a MVP to test how it will perform in the market.

 In what stage is your next big startup idea?
 Ask yourself, “What step do I need to take in order to see my idea move beyond a concept in my head?